 The surveillance plan for most families will follow the standard National guidelines.
 In Australia, the current guidelines recommend two specific things:

 Annual colonoscopy is recommended from age 25 (MLH1 or MSH2 gene mutation) or age 30 (MSH6 or PMS2 gene mutation), or 5 years younger than youngest colorectal cancer affected relative;

 Prophylactic total abdominal hysterectomy with bilateral salpingo-oophorectomy (TAH-BSO) to be considered after childbearing is complete or by 40 years of age

-To help your GP and any other relevant specialists plan your personal surveillance plan, we have provided a link to a valuable tool created by two leading groups of international researchers (The European Mallorca Group of researchers specialising in hereditary tumours and the International Society for Gastrointestinal Hereditary Tumours (InSiGHT).
+To help your GP and any other relevant specialists plan your personal surveillance plan, we have provided a link to some useful information and a valuable tool created by two leading groups of international researchers (The European Mallorca Group of researchers specialising in hereditary tumours and the International Society for Gastrointestinal Hereditary Tumours (InSiGHT).